timOTdev/0034_web_developer_bootcamp/notes.md

 - students sign up for a course and a course has many students

 ## Embedded Data
-- will be working with user and post
+- Embeded data takes a post and nests it within the user object
 - made new Associations folder, made embed.js
 ```js
 // general structure